TuringsBazaar/awesome-fus-neurotech-problems/README.md

   Recover useful element-wise or low-dimensional phase corrections within a clinically acceptable scan time while maximizing displacement signal-to-noise ratio and limiting the number of sonications and skull heating.
 Jointly optimize the motion-encoding gradients, ultrasound timing, element grouping or basis, reconstruction, and uncertainty, and validate the correction against focal-pressure measurements and CT-based planning.

-- Optimize single-element transducer placement against the full target geometry and placement uncertainty ([link](https://www.mdpi.com/2306-5354/11/11/1144))
+- Optimize single-element transducer placement against the full target geometry and placement uncertainty, and transducer geometry and minimal number of elements for a given target ([link](https://www.mdpi.com/2306-5354/11/11/1144))

   Extend SCOUT beyond peak pressure and focal volume by incorporating the three-dimensional focal shape and orientation, diseased-tissue geometry, sensitive off-target structures, coupling constraints, and robot or operator placement error.
 Establish numerical convergence, replace the fixed 20-degree search with an efficient adaptive fine search, and validate the complete planning-and-placement workflow across multiple skulls rather than only a head phantom.